 T is for Tiny Technology

 Think ahead about the tech that will help you in your parenting or homeschooling and you’ll thank yourself later!
 Give them a kid’s wristwatch to encourage time-telling or new earbuds to motivate them to use audiobooks independently.
-A headphone splitter might (might!) help your kids stop arguing over the iPad and these headphone adapters can help save your sanity by adapting regular headphones for use on certain electronic keyboards.
+A headphone splitter might (might!) help your kids stop arguing over the iPad, and these headphone adapters can help save your sanity by adapting regular headphones for use on certain electronic keyboards.
+(Incidentally, headphones are one of the best tools I’ve found for minimizing chaos in our homeschool – check out the post 20 Fantastic Ways to Help Your Homeschool Kids Stay Focused for more ideas)

 U is for Useful Gear